LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

 and lists.
 Use **delimiters** as reference points to split a string into an list, then modify the list and convert it back to a printable string.

 a.
-For a given string, use the ``includes`` method to check to see if the words are separated by commas (``,``), semicolons (``;``) or just spaces.
+For a given string, use the ``in`` method to check to see if the words are separated by commas (``,``), semicolons (``;``) or just spaces.
 b.
 If the string uses commas to separate the words, ``split`` it into an list, reverse the entries, and then ``join`` the list into a new comma separated